MegaBitmap/UDPBD-for-XEBP/README.md

 ## Compiling the Sync App

-If you wish to make any modifications to the windows presentation foundation (WPF) app or console app follow these steps:
+If you wish to make any modifications to the winforms app or console app follow these steps:
 1. Download and install Visual Studio Community with the `.NET desktop development` workload.
+2. Download and install MSYS2.
-2. Clone this repository.
+3. Clone this repository.
-3. Run `Sync-App-Source\Debug-Build.ps1` with powershell.
+4. Run `Sync-App-Source\Debug-Build.ps1` with powershell.
-4. Open the `Sync-App-Source\UDPBD-for-XEB+-GUI.sln` or `Sync-App-Source\UDPBD-for-XEB+-CLI.sln` file with Visual Studio.
+5. Open the `Sync-App-Source\UDPBDG.slnx` or `Sync-App-Source\UDPBD-for-XEB+-CLI.sln` file with Visual Studio.
-5. Now you can test your changes by clicking the green arrow in VS or open `Sync-App-Source\UDPBD-for-XEB+-GUI\bin\Debug\net10.0-windows7.0\UDPBD-for-XEB+-GUI.exe`
+6. Now you can test your changes by clicking the green arrow in VS or open `Sync-App-Source\UDPBDG\bin\Debug\net10.0-windows\UDPBDG.exe`

 ## Credits